To celebrate the second birthday of the replacement SuperJX Display, an anniversary edition was created that resides in firmware version 1.05 onwards.

 Press WRITE to save “Roland Mode” and make sure that the instrument is not powered off for at least 30 seconds to allow the display to store the new mode.
 Now you can enjoy the 14 segment starburst emulation!

-The design was done initially using HD6303, GU280 and Firmware emulators on a Linux platform.
+The design was done initially using HD6303, GU280 and Firmware emulators on a Linux platform, written by Fred Vecoven as part of his SuperJX simulation environment.
 Once tested, a version was developed using a test display connected to a PCB and debugging tool.

 The font was perfected and checked for the best result possible using 16 bit words to hold data for each character.
 14 bits were used to identify segments and two remaining bits were used to “blank out” corners to improve some of the characters.